miguelalba96/COVID19-detection/README.md

 (*Explained features*, normalized images)

 ## Datasets
-Principal COVID-19 dataset is taken on the repository https://github.com/ieee8023/covid-chestxray-dataset, pnuemonia dataset from https://www.kaggle.com/c/rsna-pneumonia-detection-challenge
+Principal COVID-19 dataset is taken rom the repository https://github.com/ieee8023/covid-chestxray-dataset, pnuemonia dataset from https://www.kaggle.com/c/rsna-pneumonia-detection-challenge

 ## Preprocessing
-The main data preparation and preprocessing is based on the repository [COVID-NET](https://github.com/lindawangg/COVID-Net) including more modularity for new data, and the option to write datasets as tfrecords.
+The main data preparation and preprocessing is based on the repository [COVID-NET](https://github.com/lindawangg/COVID-Net) including more modularity for new data and the option to write datasets as tfrecords.
 In order to prepare the data clone the repository `git clone https://github.com/ieee8023/covid-chestxray-dataset` (covid19 image dataset) then download and extract the pnuemonia data in a local a folder `xx/COVID`.
 * Every time the covid dataset repository gets updated clone it again for new data and start a new preprocessing.
 * Run `preprocessing.py --data-folder .xx/COVID --resize-img xxx`, image size in COVID-NET repo is 224, it is an optional parameter here.